Lord Hague and Lord Mandelson among approved candidates for Oxford chancellor

 Former Conservative leader Lord William Hague and Labour grandee Lord Peter Mandelson are among the candidates who have successfully applied to run as the next chancellor of the University of Oxford.

-Reports had suggested that imprisoned former Pakistan prime minister Imran Khan had applied for the role, but the former cricket star is not included in the full list of candidates announced by the institution.
+Imprisoned former Pakistan prime minister Imran Khan had applied for the role but the former cricket star was “excluded” from the full list of candidates announced by the institution, his aide has suggested.

 Former Conservative attorney general Dominic Grieve and former Tory universities minister Lord David Willetts are also among the 38 approved applicants who will stand for the historic position.